pinkstrawberries/Woven-Weather-Coding-for-Machine-Embroidery/README.md

 ### Design Inspiration

-Many design examples are on this website: [Stunning Crochet Temperature Blankets](https://patterncenter.com/crochet-temperature-blankets/)
+A variety of design examples are on this website: [Stunning Crochet Temperature Blankets](https://patterncenter.com/crochet-temperature-blankets/)

 A Crotcheted 2020 Temperature Blanket by Kaz Hall